No More Glory

-No More Glory is the debut solo studio album by American rapper MJG.
-The album was released on November 18, 1997, by Draper Inc. Records.
-The album's title is a reference to the confederate flag and its nickname "Glory".
 MJG had already released three albums as a part of the group 8Ball & MJG, but following 1995's On Top of the World, the two rappers decided to each release a solo album before continuing as a group.
 This was the first solo released from the group, 8Ball would release his solo debut, Lost, in 1998.
-It would be MJG's only solo album until 2008 when he released Pimp Tight.
+The album's title is a reference to the confederate flag and its nickname "Glory".